The Multi-Tier Framework

 Normally, there is limited data available from household surveys to measure energy access using the MTF approach,

 which prevents organizations from effectively assessing and monitoring progress out of energy poverty.

 It is important to collect a wide range of information on access to different types of energy

 infrastructure and services at the household level, following the MTF framework,

 in order to get a complete picture of the household energy access status.

-The HEDERA impact toolkit allows organizations to do this easily with minimal cost.
+The HEDERA Impact Toolkit allows organizations to do this easily at minimal cost.

 THE PROGRESS OUT OF ENERGY POVERTY INDEX (PEPI)

-The energy access assessment in the HEDERA Impact Toolkit is based on the
+The energy access assessment methodology used in the HEDERA Impact Toolkit is based on the

 Progress out of Energy Poverty